ipfs/specs/src/http-gateways/path-gateway.md

 NOTE: while the first CID will change every time any article is changed, the last root (responsible for specific article or a subdirectory) may not change at all, allowing for smarter caching beyond what standard Etag offers.

+NOTE: Gateways that stream responses (e.g., CAR) without pre-resolving the entire path MAY only include the root CID for simple `/ipfs/{cid}` requests, or MAY omit this header for path requests where intermediate CIDs are not known when headers are sent.

 ### `X-Content-Type-Options` (response header)